jsmolka/blog/content/eggvance/progress-2.md

 }
 ```

-### Texture changes
+### Color Encoding
 The Game Boy Advance uses one 16-bit halfword to encode colors in the BGR555 format.
 That effectively wastes one bit, but that doesn't seem to be a problem.
 Modern 16-bit color formats like RGB565 tend to use that extra bit for more green values because the human eye can distinguish shades of green the easiest.

 I'm using [SDL2](https://www.libsdl.org/) for video, audio, and user input.
 It allows the creation of textures in the desired BGR555 format, which are then used for hardware-accelerated rendering.
 The only problem with this approach is the fact that modern hardware tends to use ARGB8888, which causes SDL to convert the whole frame from one format to the other.
-Removing this implicit conversion by converting the colors myself resulted in a 10 &ndash; 15% performance increase.
+Removing this implicit conversion by converting the colors myself resulted in a 10 to 15% performance increase.

 ```cpp
 u32 PPU::argb(u16 color) {